bkase/slides/parallel-scan-ml/slides.md

 !!!

 ### This talk

-1. Concrete / General to identify and solve a problem
-2. <!-- .element: class="fragment" data-fragment-index="1" --> An interesting problem and an interesting solution underneath it <!-- .element: class="fragment" data-fragment-index="1" -->

-!!!

-### This talk specifically

 1. <s>Concrete problem</s>
 2. <!-- .element: class="fragment" data-fragment-index="1" --> Properties and requirements <!-- .element: class="fragment" data-fragment-index="1" -->